Understanding Dementia Stages and Symptoms: A Comprehensive Guide

 As primary providers of care for individuals with dementia, they are entrusted with numerous responsibilities encompassing medical management, ensuring safety at home, monitoring changes in health status and adapting routine activities to meet the progressively changing needs of the patient.

-The involvement extends far beyond merely physical; it includes social engagement by facilitating communication and preserving relationships, which are equally crucial for maintaining overall well-being.
+The involvement extends far beyond merely physical; it includes by facilitating communication and preserving relationships, which are equally crucial for maintaining overall well-being.

 A significant aspect not to be overlooked is Carer Burnout, a state of physical exhaustion combined with emotional fatigue due to prolonged stress associated with caregiving duties.